Rooted in Humanness.

 2011 | 2018

-Their research centre and sell out pop up experiential space in Brick Lane was open from 8am to 10pm 7 days a week with a waiting list of thousands.
-Today their clinical product is being used by over 200 practitioners in over 30 countries in clinics around the world.
-Hand in hand with therapists, researchers and artists, Wavepaths has built a community leading the forefront of a new field of experiential medicine, working to unlock the healing effects of music.
+By early 2021, Wavepaths released it´s person-centred music product and within months got adopted by hundreds of care-providers in over 30 countries in clinics around the world.
+Hand in hand with therapists, researchers and artists, Wavepaths built a community leading the forefront of a new field of experiential medicine, working to unlock the therapeutic potentials of music.

 2022 | Present